- About Us

 This quote epitomizes the positioning found in the recent article published by General Charles Q. Brown, Jr. which urges the Air Force to accelerate change in order to continue its air dominance.

 At Decision Lens, we couldn’t agree more that the pace of change has quickened and the timeline to prioritize, plan and act is greatly compressed and increasingly replayed as conditions change.
 In order to improve readiness, the Air Force must modernize.

 More often than not when we think about modernization and accelerating change, our focus is on program implications and the willingness to invest in and update the actual in-the-field war-fighting assets.
 This is borne out in the General’s statement highlighting the importance of ruthlessly prioritizing: “…we must reframe platform-centric debates to focus instead on capabilities to execute the mission relative to our adversaries.
 Programs that once held promise but are no longer affordable or will not deliver needed capabilities on competition-relevant timelines, must be divested or terminated.”

 Amazon did not achieve this by purchasing faster trucks or conveyor belts.
-It was achieved through cutting-edge systems development and digitalization of every single point in the value chain.
-In fact, arguably, the area that had the least innovation were the actual assets and delivery mechanisms themselves.
+It was achieved through cutting-edge systems, development, and digitalization of every single point in the value chain.
+In fact, arguably, the areas that had the least innovation were the actual assets and delivery mechanisms themselves.

 Applying the Amazon story to the Air Force begets a simple question.

 Would you rather have the most modern war-fighting assets possible but, due to underlying support and operational systems that largely depend on manual processes, not be able to deploy them for months, or have some older platforms that can be dropped into a threat situation on the same day due to digitalization across the entire spectrum?